 top of page

 Is your child struggling with "big worries" that seem to take over your family’s daily life?
 Perhaps school drop-offs have become a battle of tears and clinging, or bedtime is delayed by endless "what if" questions.
-You aren’t alone—childhood anxiety and separation anxiety are among the most common reasons families in the Tri-Cities seek support.
+You aren’t alone—childhood anxiety and separation anxiety are among the most common reasons families in the Tri-Cities seek clinical support.

 Common Symptoms of Anxiety in Children